Structured Matrix Scaling for Multi-Class Calibration: BINARY LOGISTIC CALIBRATION

 \subsubsection{Tabular Experiments}

-To benchmark the different binary calibration methods that we reviewed, we use TabRepo, a large set of model predictions provided by \citet{salinas2023tabrepo}.
-TabRepo stores predictions obtained by training classical machine learning and deep learning models on dozens of tabular datasets for a variety of hyperparameter configurations.
-We use the predictions of $M = 7$ different models (logistic regression, CatBoost \citep{dorogush2018catboost}, LightGBM \citep{ke2017lightgbm}, XGBoost \citep{chen2016xgboost}, random forest \citep{breiman2001random}, a pytorch neural net \citep{paszke2019pytorch} and a FastAI neural net \cite{howard2020fastai}) on the $D = 105$ binary datasets available.
-For each dataset, the data is split in 10 folds, and $T = 3$ separate tasks are created by using one of the first three folds as a test set.
-For each of the tasks, the remaining data is used for eight-fold cross-validation, and the predictions of the eight models on their respective validation folds are concatenated and provided as a validation set, that we use to fit post-hoc calibration models.
-This results in a total of $M \times D \times T \simeq 2200$ experiments that we use to benchmark our calibration techniques.
-Each model is fitted using the training data and early stopping is performed based the validation logloss (except for linear regression and random forest, for which no early stopping is required).
+\paragraph{Data.} To benchmark the different binary calibration methods that we introduced, we use \texttt{TabRepo}, a large set of model predictions provided by \citet{salinas2023tabrepo}. \texttt{TabRepo} stores predictions obtained by training classical machine and deep learning models on dozens of tabular datasets for a variety of hyperparameter configurations.
+We use the predictions of $M = 7$ different models: logistic regression, CatBoost \citep{dorogush2018catboost}, LightGBM \citep{ke2017lightgbm}, XGBoost \citep{chen2016xgboost}, random forest \citep{breiman2001random}, and two neural nets from FastAI \citep{howard2020fastai} and AutoGluon \citep{erickson_autogluon-tabular_2020}.
+For these models, predictions are available for $D = 104$ multi-class classification datasets.
+For each dataset, the data is split in ten folds, and $T = 3$ separate tasks are created by using one of the first three folds as a test set.
+For each task, the remaining data is used for eight-fold cross-validation, and the predictions of the eight models on their respective validation folds are concatenated and provided as a validation set, which we use to fit post-hoc calibration functions.
+This results in a total of $M \times D \times T = 2184$ experiments for our tabular benchmark.

+Models in \texttt{TabRepo} are fitted using the training data and early stopping is performed based the validation logloss (except for linear regression and random forest, for which no early stopping is required).
 For every experiment, predictions are available for the model trained with default hyperparameters as well as for 200 randomly generated hyperparameter configurations.
-We evaluate our post-hoc calibration functions on the models trained with the hyperparameter configuration that achieves the smallest validation error (\emph{tuned configuration}).
-We fit our post-hoc calibration functions using the validation data as explained above and report the gains obtained on the test set.
-All our experiments and figures can be reproduced using our experimental repository \url{github.com/eugeneberta/LogisticCalibrationBenchmark}.
+We evaluate our post-hoc calibration functions on the models trained with the hyperparameter configuration that achieves the smallest validation error.
+As explained above, we fit post-hoc calibration functions using the validation data and report the gains obtained on the test set.